-If your parent, grandparent or spouse has suffered an injury or died prematurely while a resident at Alden Village North, call Rosenfeld Injury Lawyers LLC now.
+If your parent, grandparent, or spouse has suffered an injury or died prematurely while a resident at Alden Village North, call Rosenfeld Injury Lawyers LLC now.
 Let our skilled Chicago attorneys file and handle your financial compensation claim against all those who caused your loved one harm.
-Our years of experience ensures a successful resolution.
+Our years of experience ensure a successful resolution.

 We urge you to contact our Cook County elder abuse law office at (888) 424-5757 today.
 Schedule your appointment today to speak with one of our experienced lawyers for your complimentary initial claim review.
 No upfront fees are necessary because our law firm accepts every nursing home abuse/neglect claim for compensation through a contingency fee agreement.